Sceptre/sceptre/docs/_source/docs/get_started.rst

 Directory Structure
 -------------------

-Sceptre provides a quick and easy way to setup a Sceptre project with the ``sceptre new`` command.
+``sceptre new`` provides a quick and easy way to setup a Sceptre project.

 To setup a fresh project run: